…and the Zombie Apocalypse

 The thunderous exhaust note is exhilarating.
 With a prod of the throttle, the frame wrenching four-inch stroke warps the front end.

-Lift off the clutch, and… there is no discernible movement forward.
-But then with a latent smile of satisfaction, you feel your backside drift sideways.
+Lift off the clutch, and there is no discernible movement forward until, with a latent smile of satisfaction, you feel your backside drift sideways.
 Bending the nose into the billows of churning smoke, the chunky over-sized rears finally melt into the sizzling asphalt, catapulting you… back.

 …back in time.
 Back to when roads were open, love was free, and summer nights lasted forever.